 Some VPN services, like Mullvad, take anonymity to another level by not requiring an email address to sign up.
 The service also encourages the use of cryptocurrency to pay for subscriptions, ensuring that the service has very little information about you.

-Once you download and install the app on your device, getting started is really simple if you don’t want to mess around with the settings or server location.
 Most apps will have a prominent connect button you can tap to starting using the VPN.
 The server closest to you, or the one the app picks, will offer the lowest latency and fastest speed.
-If you’re just looking to keep your online activity and information private, that will be the best option.
+If you’re looking to get started right away, simply tap on the button and you’re good to go.

-ExpressVPN automatically picks a “smart location” for you — it’s the server with the lowest latency and highest speed.
-If you are looking for something specific, tapping the “Choose Location” button brings up the full list of servers available.
-Once you figure out what the best servers are for your needs, you can favorite them so they show up at the top of the Recommended page.
+Using ExpressVPN as an example, it picks a “smart location” for you — the server with the lowest latency and highest speed.
+If you are looking for something specific, tap on “Selected location” to bring up the full list of servers.
+You will also be able to “favorite” your preferred options to easily access them later on.

-VPN services like PureVPN and CyberGhost take the guesswork out of how to use a VPN by picking a server completely with their “Mode” and “Purpose” lists.
-If you want to watch videos on Netflix US, all you have to do is select the “Stream” mode and pick Netflix on the purpose list.
-The app will then make the best choice for you, which is ideal for first-time users.
+Some VPNs like CyberGhost take the guesswork out of it by providing Modes and Purposes.
+You can select what you want to do and the app will make the best choice for you, which is ideal for first-time users.

 Settings and features